 The American Flamingo (Phoenicopterus ruber) – also commonly referred to as Caribbean Flamingo, Cuban or West Indian Flamingo – is a large species of flamingo closely related to the Greater Flamingo and Chilean Flamingo.
 It has sometimes been considered conspecific (of, or belonging to, the same species) but that treatment is now widely viewed (e.g. by the American and British Ornithologists’ Unions) as incorrect due to a lack of evidence.

-Their life expectancy of 40 years is one of the longest in birds.
+Their life expectancy of 40 years is one of the longest of all birds.

 American or Caribeean Flamingo Photo Gallery (with more stunning and detailed photos)